NaheemOkunade/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile: Move file betty to subdirectory my_first_directory which is inside directory tmp
+8-firstdelete: delete file from subdirectory my_first_directories from the tmp directory